Stuart Commission Report

 - Comrade Mtu Jwili.

-The Terms of Reference of the Special Commission were to investigate and
+The Terms of Reference of the Special Commission were to investigate and report on:

 - The root cause of the disturbances;

 - Nature and genuineness of the grievances;

 - Outside or enemy involvement, their aim and methods of work;

 - Connection in other areas;

 - Ring leaders and their motives.

 The Special Commission was mandated to interview and co-opt any member of the African National Congress and was fully independent.
 It was authorised to examine all documents, reports and records of either the ANC Mission in the RPA, the Regional Command or the Security Services.

 The Special Commission left for Luanda on the With February 1984, and started its work on the following day.
 During the next three weeks in Angola, the Special Commission visited and interviewed practically all the occupants of Viana Transit Camp, Phango, Quibaxe, Caxito and Caculama Military Training Camps.
 It interviewed all 33 cadres presently detained in the Luanda Maximum Security Prison as well as members of the Military High Command, the Regional Command and our Chief Representative in Angola.